 Ben Bolt is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Ben Bolt is a town of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Ben Bolt who work in healthcare (14.55%), office and administrative support (12.28%), and teaching (11.53%).

-Being a small town, Ben Bolt does not have a public transit system used by locals to get to and from work.
+Ben Bolt is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Ben Bolt are slightly better educated than the national average of 21.84% for all cities and towns, with 21.20% of adults in Ben Bolt having a bachelor's degree or advanced degree.
+The education level of Ben Bolt citizens is a little higher than the average for US cities and towns: 21.20% of adults in Ben Bolt have at least a bachelor's degree.

 The per capita income in Ben Bolt in 2022 was $27,761, which is lower middle income relative to Texas and the nation.
 This equates to an annual income of $111,044 for a family of four.
 However, Ben Bolt contains both very wealthy and poor people as well.